This informative appendix summarizes the principal goals and structure of "User Agent Accessibility Guidelines 1.0" [UAAG10].

 This document is part of a series of accessibility documents published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
 WAI Accessibility Guidelines are produced as part of the WAI Technical Activity.
 The goals of the User Agent Accessibility Guidelines Working Group are described in the charter.

 A list of current W3C Recommendations and other technical documents can be found at the W3C Web site.

-The "User Agent Accessibility Guidelines 1.0" explains what software developers can do to improve the accessibility of mainstream browsers and multimedia players so that people with hearing, cognitive, physical, and visual disabilities will have improved access to the World Wide Web.
+The "User Agent Accessibility Guidelines 1.0" explains what software developers can do to improve the accessibility of mainstream browsers and multimedia players so that people with visual, hearing, physical, cognitive, and neurological disabilities will have improved access to the World Wide Web.
 A user agent that conforms to these guidelines will enable access through its own user interface and through other internal facilities, including its ability to communicate with other technologies (especially assistive technologies).
 UAAG 1.0 is not aimed at developers of assistive technologies (e.g., screen magnifiers, screen readers, speech recognition software, alternative keyboards, braille devices, etc.), although these technologies will be essential to ensuring Web access for some users with disabilities.

 UAAG 1.0 is developed by the W3C User Agent Accessibility Guidelines Working Group (UAWG), whose participants include software developers, users with disabilities, and international experts in the field of accessibility technologies.

-The other two documents of the WAI Guidelines trilogy are:
+The other WAI Guidelines are:

 The following scenarios show how some of the requirements "User Agent Accessibility Guidelines 1.0" benefit users with disabilities.
 These and similar scenarios, as well as information about assistive technologies and different types of disabilities, are described in "How People with Disabilities Use the Web" [PWD-USE-WEB].